ITEM 1. COVER PAGE

 Single Strategy Funds.
 The Single Strategy Funds are funds of funds that invest in other pooled investment vehicles in the energy, private equity and real estate sectors, respectively.
 The Single Strategy Funds include the following:

 - Growth Capital Real Estate, L.P.

 Multi Strategy Funds.
 The Multi Strategy Funds are funds of funds that invested the majority of their assets in the three single strategy Funds.
 The Multi Strategy Funds include the following:

 - Growth Capital QP Diversified Fund, L.P.

 Growth Capital 2019, L.P.
-(Growth Capital 2019) was formed in July 2019 as a private equity fund of funds.
+(Growth Capital 2019) was formed in July 2019 as a private equity fund of funds and closed on January 5, 2021.
 Growth Capital 2019 GP, LLC is the general partner of Growth Capital 2019, and RGT serves as its Investment Manager.
-It is anticipated that Growth Capital 2019 will invest in underlying funds that may pursue strategies such as buyout, growth equity, venture capital, distressed, credit/debt, loans, real estate, energy, tangible/real assets and various other strategies.
-Growth Capital 2019 may invest in underlying funds domiciled outside of the United States or underlying funds with investments located outside the United States and may invest or participate in secondary transactions, secondary funds, tertiary funds and make co-investments in portfolio companies (directly or indirectly) alongside underlying managers or other private equity sponsors.
-Growth Capital 2019 is currently only available to qualified purchasers.
+Growth Capital 2019 has invested or will invest in underlying funds that may pursue strategies such as buyout, growth equity, venture capital, distressed, credit/debt, loans, real estate, energy, tangible/real assets, and various other strategies.
+Growth Capital 2019 has invested and may additionally invest in underlying funds domiciled outside of the United States or underlying funds with investments located outside the United States and may invest or participate in secondary transactions, secondary funds, tertiary funds and make co-investments in portfolio companies (directly or indirectly) alongside underlying managers or other private equity sponsors.

 FINANCIAL PLANNING AND FAMILY OFFICE SERVICES